rjmangubat23/ImageDownloader/README.md

-A simple test project using my own custom ImageDownloader library for MindValley
+A simple test project using my own custom ImageDownloader library

 To use the ImageDownloader: